Motorcycle Accident FAQ

 A motorcycle accident attorney can determine the total amount of damages you have suffered and help you seek financial compensation.
 Our firm has a long history of getting results through negotiated settlements and jury verdicts.
 Call us for a free consultation.

-An attorney can investigate your accident shortly after it happens.
+An attorney can investigate your crash shortly after it happens.
 We can gather evidence before it gets lost.
 We can interview witnesses before their memories of the accident fade.
 We can start right away on building the strongest case possible.

 Honest advice from attorneys you can trust

 Our goal is to get you the best possible outcome in your case.
 Since our founding in 1913, we have earned a reputation for getting results for clients through negotiated settlements and jury verdicts.
 We are only interested in a resolution of your case that meets your needs and helps you move forward.
+If the insurance company won’t agree to a settlement that works for you, we can help you file a motorcycle accident lawsuit.

 Learn more about how we can help you with your motorcycle accident claim.
 Call us at 765-742-0056 for a free consultation with a motorcycle accident attorney.
 We’ll review your case and explain all your legal options.
 That way, you can make informed decisions about what to do next.
 And we are happy to answer any legal questions you have.